Nowadays, more and more people feel concerned about health problems that were unknown years past.

 What can affect hormonal balance?

 A man may experience estrogen dominance for a wide variety of reasons.
 An excess conversion of natural testosterone into estrogen is a likely explanation.
-It happens in many men, and the enzyme responsible for this is called aromatase.
+It happens in many men, and the enzyme responsible for this is aromatase.